CMU-IDS-2021/assignment-2-05839-abby-kyle/writeup.md

 _How did you choose your particular visual encodings and interaction techniques?
 What alternatives did you consider and how did you arrive at your ultimate choices?_

+We wanted to create visualizations that allowed users to interact with and easily visualize the religious survey data.
+We wanted to allow self exploration as much as possbile so that the user could discover their own insights.
+The chart choices were driven by a desire to effectively display the data but with enough variety in chart type that the user stays engaged.
+This was also a driving factor in our decision to set up the app in the form of a narrative.
+We also choose a base color palette and font style in order to allow for a more cohesive flow and user experience as they navigate the app.

 Below, we break down the design for each of the component visualizations we constructed for our project.

 **The Geography of Belief**